-In particular, in the NLIRM the dynamical thermalization appears in absence of any thermal bath.
-This is possible because due to the ergodic RMT eigenstates the NLIRM allows to avoid specific features of nonlinear oscillator models which can be close to certain completely integrable systems which makes it difficult to achieve dynamical thermalization.
-Indeed, this happened for the seminal Fermi-Pasta-Ulam (FPU) problem [19], which appeared to be close to completely integrable soliton systems such as the Korteweg-De Vries equation [20], the nonlinear Schrödinger equation [21] or the Toda lattice [22].

-Due to these reasons we think that the NLIRM [12] can be used as a basis for dynamical modeling of KZ turbulence.
-For this we extend the NLIRM by additional terms describing pumping with nonlinear saturation at low energies and dissipation at high energies.
-The form of such pumping is rather standard being used in systems of fluid mechanics [23] and models of random lasing (see e.g. [24, 25]).
-We call this extended model RMM of KZ turbulence.
+In particular, in the NLIRM, the dynamical thermalization appears in the absence of any thermal bath.
+This is possible because, due to the ergodic RMT eigenstates, the NLIRM allows one to avoid specific features of nonlinear oscillator models which can be close to certain completely integrable systems which makes it difficult to achieve dynamical thermalization.
+Indeed, this happened for the seminal Fermi-Pasta-Ulam (FPU) problem [19], which appeared to be close to completely integrable soliton systems such as the Korteweg-De Vries equation [20], the nonlinear Schrödinger equation [21], or the Toda lattice [22].
+For these reasons, we think that the NLIRM [12] can be used as a basis for dynamical modeling of KZ turbulence.
+For this, we extend the NLIRM by additional terms describing pumping with nonlinear saturation at low energies and dissipation at high energies.
+The form of such pumping is rather standard, being used in systems of fluid mechanics [23] and models of random lasing (see, e.g., [24,25]).
+We call this extended model the RMM of KZ turbulence.

-Our studies for this new model show that the direct cascade in this system is described by an algebraic decay of the KZ turbulent spectrum [4] with an exponent being close to the expected theoretical value, if the pumping strength is above a certain chaos border, while below this border the flow to high energies is suppressed in analogy with KAM theory.
-The properties of the inverse cascade are more complex as we discuss below.
+Our studies for this. model show that the direct cascade in this system is described by an algebraic decay of the KZ turbulent spectrum [4] with an exponent being close to the expected theoretical value, if the pumping strength is above a certain chaos border, while below this border the flow to high energies is suppressed, in analogy with KAM theory.
+The properties of the inverse cascade are more complex, as we discuss below.

-The paper is organized as follows: in section II we remind the NLIRM of [12] and generalize it to include pumping and dissipation at certain energy modes.
+The paper is organized as follows: in Sec.
+II, we remind the reader of the NLIRM of [12] and generalize it to include pumping and dissipation at certain energy modes.
 Section III provides some theoretical conclusions based on the KZ theory of [4] for our model.
-Section IV presents and analyzes the numerical results for three different cases of a direct and an inverse cascade of the RMM and also the direct cascade for a variant with short range oscillator couplings similar to the Anderson 1D model and section V provides the final discussion.
+Section IV presents and analyzes the numerical results for three different cases of a direct and an inverse cascade of the RMM and also the direct cascade for a variant with short-range oscillator couplings similar to the Anderson one-dimensional (1D) model, and Sec.
+V provides the final discussion.